-The income tax treaty between Brunei and Cambodia was signed on 27 July 2017.
-It is the first of its kind between the two countries.
+The pending income tax treaty between Brazil and the United Arab Emirates was signed on 12 November 2018.
+The treaty is the first of its kind between the two countries.

 The following capital gains derived by a resident of one Contracting State may be taxed by the other State: